Protein Cheesecake

 Pie crust crumbled in a food processor.

-Tip If you don't own a food processor, you can combine the ingredients using a blender or cut the cubed butter into the dry ingredients using a pastry blender or fork.
+Tip If you don't own a food processor, I combine the ingredients using a blender or cut the cubed butter into the dry ingredients using a pastry blender or fork.

 Ingredients for this step